-We connect, equip and inspire people around the world to innovate with data by:
+We connect, equip and inspire people around the world to innovate with data.
+We offer:

-- providing strategic advice – identifying how data can help to achieve programme goals and how to measure success, for example
+- Strategic advice – identifying how data can help to achieve programme goals and how to measure success, for example

-- developing policy development and guidance – scrutinising interaction between general data governance practices and sector norms, for example
+- Policy development and guidance – scrutinising the interaction between general data governance practices and sector norms, for example

-- advising on technology development – creating an appropriate data standard and the tools needed to support it
+- Technology development – creating appropriate data standards and the tools needed to support them

-- researching – from creating case studies of the role of data in the sector to rigorous impact evaluation
+- Research – from creating case studies of the role of data in the sector to rigorous impact evaluation

-- providing training – including blended learning packages that combine face-to-face, eLearning and webinars
+- Training – including blended learning packages that combine face-to-face, eLearning and webinars